muhammadnaumanshahid/ieee-xplore-publications-extractor/README.md

 # IEEE Explore Publications Extractor
-The program extracts the records from IEEE Explore database with the keywords "blockchain".
-You can specify a different keyword by searching it on IEEE website.
-Copy the link from the website's address bar and paste within the "" in the base_url.
-The program saves the records to a xlsx file.
+The program retrieves entries from the IEEE Explore database that match the term "blockchain".
+To use a different keyword, simply conduct a search on the IEEE website and then copy the link from the website's address bar.
+Next, paste the link into the "base_url" section enclosed by quotation marks.
+The program subsequently stores the retrieved entries in an xlsx file.

 # IEEE API Setup
 Please visit [IEEE Xplore API Portal](https://developer.ieee.org) to get an API.